 SLCG PRO TIP: In addition to heat, overfertilizing can cause your seeds to burn, so be sure to read the recommendations on the seed packet for fertilization needs.

 As with any garden, you will find some plants are more successful indoors than others.
 Their size, potting options, and available lighting make them good options for growing in an indoor vegetable garden.

 When deciding what to grow, consider the vegetables you regularly purchase from the grocery store or farmer’s market.
 Luckily with the right set-up, many of your favorite veggies can be grown inside containers.

 SLCG PRO TIP: Want to jump-start your herb garden?
 You can buy plants all ready to go right from your grocery store.
 Huge basil plants, parsley, and more just wanted to go home with you!

-Here are some of the best vegetables to grow indoors:
+best vegetables to grow indoors:

 - Scallions – They are easy to grow, don’t need a lot of light, and add tons of flavor to a variety of dishes.
 Try them in sauces, dips, and roasted veggie dishes.

 - Microgreens – Microgreens are not only easy to grow, they’re very healthy.
 It may surprise you to know that they pack more than 40 times more vitamins and nutrients than other fully grown veggies.
 They’re a perfect addition to sandwiches and salads and grow in just 2-3 weeks.